A3gisXD/voice_assistant/JOURNAL.md

 12:35

 Ran the code, and it seems to work.
-The only caveat is that the API key allows like 2 uses per day
+The only caveat is that the API key allows 2 uses per day

 Day 3 (July 3)

 10:57

 Designing the case

+Day 4 (July 7)

+10:06

+I don't know how to use CAD, so I have to learn, might take a while.